-IATF 16949:2016 defines the quality management system requirements for the design and development, production and, when relevant, the assembly, installation and services of automotive-related products including products with embedded software.
+IATF 16949:2016 defines the Quality Management System (QMS) requirements for the design and development, production and, when relevant, the assembly, installation and services of automotive-related products including products with embedded software.
 The focus of this automotive standard is the development of a QMS that provides for continual improvement, emphasizing defect prevention and the reduction of waste in the supply chain.
-Combined with applicable Customer Specific Requirements, IATF 16949 is also fully aligned with the structure and requirements of ISO 9001:2015.
+Combined with applicable Customer Specific Requirements, IATF 16949® is also fully aligned with the structure and requirements of ISO 9001:2015.

 The standard is divided into ten sections – the first three are introductory, with the remaining seven containing the requirements for the Quality Management System.
 Below is a brief summary of Sections 4-10:

 Learn where the most major nonconformances and minor nonconformances occur during IATF 16949® audits and how to avoid them.

 The organization determines its context in terms of the QMS, including interested parties and their needs and expectations.
 It also defines the requirements for determining the scope of the QMS, as well as general QMS requirements.

 Section 5: Leadership

 Top management is required to demonstrate leadership and commitment to the QMS, along with defining corporate responsibility and the quality policy.
 The top management must also assign process owners along with other roles and responsibilities.